The administrative offices of the Department of Architecture are located on the fourth

-The Department of Architecture has two on-campus townhouse apartments located within
+The Department of Architecture has an on-campus duplex townhouse located within the

-the Carpenter Complex, a ten minute walk from Jones Hall.
-The Architecture + Design
+Carpenter Complex, a ten minute walk from Jones Hall.
+The Architecture + Design House

-Houses are operated by the Department in conjunction with the University Residence
+is operated by the Department in conjunction with the University Residence Life office

-Life office and are part of the University Living Learning Community program.
-The
+and is part of the University Living Learning Community program.
+The Architecture

-Architecture + Design Houses, one for women and one for men, were the first Living
++ Design House, one side for women and one for men, was the first Living Learning

-Learning Communities approved by the University and the Department remains the only
+Community approved by the University and the Department remains the only academic

-academic unit to have two houses.
-Eight women live in one house while the other is
+unit to have two apartments.
+Eight women live in the north half of the building while the south

-home to eight men.
-Residency is restricted to architecture and interior design students
+half is home to eight men.
+Residency is restricted to architecture and interior design

-as approved by the chair of the Department.
-Each house has private bedrooms, a kitchen,
+students as approved by the chair of the Department.
+Each unit has private bedrooms,

-living room, wireless computer access, enclosed patios and a fully-equipped design
+a kitchen, living room, wireless computer access, enclosed patios and a fully-equipped